How much per-square-foot does it cost to build a house?

 Construction costs are rising

-There will be a difference if you compare per-square-foot costs of homes built several years ago to recently built homes.
+There will be a difference if you compare the per-square-foot costs of homes built several years ago to recently built homes.
 In fact, construction costs are rising due to the increase in material and labor costs.
 Be that as it may, building new homes will continue to increase if this trend continues.

 Build a home around your budget